-- A therapeutic form of communication for individuals who might otherwise have a difficult time expressing themselves - A Symbolic self-expression of various thoughts, emotions, memories and feelings.
+- A therapeutic form of communication for individuals who might otherwise have a difficult time expressing themselves - A symbolic self-expression of various thoughts, emotions, memories and feelings.

 Although workshops are therapeutic, we are not art therapists.
-Participants are there to create and express without a counsellors interpretation.
+Participants are there to create and express without a counsellor's interpretation.
+These workshops are held based on demand for such a kind of programming.